-Travel and accommodation costs of an employee of the partner organisation, other than those declaring staff costs (e.g. decision-makers, administrators, management etc.) invited to participate in events connected with or organised by the project may be eligible under the category of external expertise and services and such participation should represent a real added value for the project.
+Travel and accommodation costs of a staff member belonging to the partner organisation, (e.g. decision-makers, administrators, management etc.) invited to participate in events connected with or organised by the project fall under the present category of costs.

 Travel and accommodation costs of External Experts